MINERVA-Australis

-MINERVA-Australis is a dedicated exoplanet observatory, operated by the University of Southern Queensland, in Queensland, Australia.
+MINERVA-Australis (stylized MINERVA-Australis) is a dedicated exoplanet observatory, operated by the University of Southern Queensland, in Queensland, Australia.
 The facility is located at USQ's Mount Kent Observatory, and saw first light in quarter two 2018.
 Commissioning of the facility was completed in mid-2019, and the facility was officially launched on 23 July 2019.

 The facility follows the innovative model first deployed in the northern hemisphere's Miniature Exoplanet Radial Velocity Array (MINERVA), a northern hemisphere exoplanet facility located at the U.S. Fred Lawrence Whipple Observatory at Mt.
 Hopkins, Arizona.
 MINERVA-Australis is being used to perform follow-up and characterisation observations of exoplanets discovered by NASA's Transiting Exoplanet Survey Satellite (TESS), which was launched in April, 2018.

 The project's principal investigator is USQ astronomer Rob Wittenmyer, who leads a consortium of partners from institutions across the world (UNSW Australia; Nanjing University; University of California, Riverside; MIT; George Mason University; University of Louisville; University of Texas at Austin; University of Florida).